List of The Facts of Life episodes: Season 6 (1984–85)

-Mrs. Garrett (Charlotte Rae) was absent from several episodes in season 6 per Rae's request for reduced appearances.
+Mrs. Garrett (Charlotte Rae) was absent from several episodes in season 6 per Rae's request for reduced appearances, as she felt that the girls' characters were maturing and not requiring as much of Mrs. Garrett's rearing and advice; despite requests from the producers, Rae continued this process until leaving the program in season 8.
 Deidre Faye & Stuart Wolpert are now executive producers until season 8.